Karthik-K23/Karthik-K23/README.md

 ### **2. Stock market analysis Project:**
 Python packages like pandas and python is used to get stock information directly from the web.
 Analysis on price change overtime and daily returns is done moving averages and correlations between different stocks and visualising correlation between multiple stock, risk analysis for stock, and measure values at risk using bootstrap and monte carto method and simulate banner of different stock prices throughout the time.
 ### **3. Election Date:**
 Polls and donation data visualising different poll data, voter sentiment analysis with visualisation different donations changes between the candidate’s trends between donor’s occupation or their third-party affiliations.
-PROJECTS